Need to refresh your content marketing strategy to boost sales?

 You can also research keywords or key phrases via free tools, such as Answer the Public.

 Simply type in the keyword that you want to look up and click on “Search”, which will create visualizations to find out questions that your audience can pose.

-Alternatively, you could use a tool, such as Social Animal or BuzzSumo, to analyze top-performing content in your niche.
+Alternatively, you could use a tool such as BuzzSumo to analyze top-performing content in your niche.
 Just enter the broad keyword and you can see some of the latest top-performing content regarding that specific term to help you produce videos.

 5 types of video content marketing that will boost conversions